 Over the study period, greenhouse gas emissions per bushel decreased while per acre and total emissions increased for corn for grain.
 Greenhouse gas emissions per bushel of corn for grain improved (decreased) 36 percent (1.4 percent compound annually) over the study period, from approximately 18.5 pounds CO2e per bushel in 1980 to approximately 12.7 pounds CO2e per bushel in 2011.
 Emissions per acre increased 8 percent (0.2 percent compound annually), from approximately 1,650 pounds CO2e per acre in 1980 to approximately 1,836 pounds CO2e per acre in 2011.
-Total greenhouse gas emissions for corn for grain production increased 31 percent (0.9 percent compound annually), from 123 billion pounds CO2e in 1980 to 158 billion pounds CO2e in 2011; this increase is largely attributable to increased planted acreage for corn.
+Total greenhouse gas emissions for corn for grain production increased 31 percent (0.9 percent compound annually), from 123 billion pounds CO2e in 1980 to 158 billion pounds CO2e in 2011; this increase is largely attributable to increased planted acreage for corn

-See figures 1.14, 1.15, and 1.16 for more detail regarding the annual greenhouse gas emissions values
+See figures 1.14, 1.15, and 1.16 for more detail regarding the annual greenhouse gas emissions values.

-Please note, in the following graphs, the regression equations and $\mathbb{R}^2$ values for each line graph are provided.
+Please note, in the following graphs, the regression equations and R^2 values for each line graph are provided.
 In the regression equations for these analyses, X is always the coefficient with respect to time; the X values are 1 (year 1), 2 (year 2) and so on.
-The X coefficient with have the units of the indicators, e.g., tons of soil erosion per bushel per year.
-The $\mathbb{R}^2$ value explains the degree of correlation between the dependent variable Y and the independent variable Y and the indicates that there is a strong correlation with respect to time, e.g., a trend.
+The X coefficient will have the units of the indicators, e.g., tons of soil erosion per bushel per year.
+The R^2 value explains the degree of correlation between the dependent variable Y and the independent variable X. A high R^2 value (close to 1) indicates that there is a strong correlation with respect to time, e.g., a trend.